linkml/linkml-solr/README.md

 keys (which your IDE will be aware of), and will instantiate an instance of your model class.

- - validate query inputs (
+ - validate query inputs (also IDE-aware)
+ - instantiate classes in your object model
+ - provide mappings from abstracted domain model concepts

 ## Step 1: Define your datamodel